Political Donation Receipt Template

 (No Ratings Yet)

-A political donation receipt is written documentation recording a contribution to a political campaign.
-Political donations can come in the form of money or property.
+woman-holding-vote-sign-and-political-donation-receipt Political donations can come in the form of money or property.
 Either way, they are never tax deductible, but campaigns must keep detailed records of all contributions they receive.

 Table of Contents